confluentinc/confluent-demo/README.md

 This runs a small Confluent Platform cluster on Kubernetes, intended for use on a local workstation (Docker Desktop Kubernetes or Orbstack)

-There are two configurations of this demo:

-1. 'basic' mode (functionally complete) - has TLS but no authN or authZ
+There is currently one version of this demo: 'basic' mode, which has TLS but no authentication or authorization.
-1. 'oidc' mode (work in progress) - uses OIDC/OAuth2.0 (Keycloak) for authentication, is maybe 40% functionally complete

-## Architecture

-This repo will install the following:
+The installation script will install the following:

-* Ingress NGINX Controller (should probably be replaced with Gateway API)
+* Ingress NGINX Controller
-* Keycloak pod (in oidc mode)
+* Keycloak pod
 * Confluent for Kubernetes (CFK)
 * CFK CRs:
     * 1x KRaft